 Being creative is second nature to most designers.
 And, since we are normally constricted by the requests of clients, the chance to design your own online portfolio usually gives way to a cutting-edge design that pushes the limits of the everyday norm.
 This is the fun part.
 A chance to go crazy and do something that YOU like — just for yourself.
 But then it’s time to design your resume.
 How do you create something to accompany your brilliant website?
 How do you keep it legible, clean, and professional — yet show your creative side?
 How do you make it clear that your resume and website are partners — born of the same designer — without going overboard?

 Take note from these professionals (and students).
 They have managed to create professional, clean, typographically interesting resumes that are organized, easy to read, yet still creative.
 Check out these beautiful resumes, and their accompanying portfolio websites.
-Just click on the resume thumbnails to download the original pdf, or click on the website screenshots to visit the designer’s site.
+Just click on the resume thumbnails to download the original pdf, or click on the website screenshots to visit the designer’s site. **Note: this post was published in 2009.
+Many links are no longer working, but please still enjoy and be inspired by the designs you see in the screenshots

 Hopefully you were able to learn a little something from these examples, and pick up some inspiration for your own resumes.
 Here are some things that are crucial to remember when designing your resume: